Eligibility And Requirements

 - Health Care Administration and Professional Responsibility: Integrating best practices in policy construction and implementation, documentation and basic business practices to promote optimal patient care and employee well-being

 Health Care Education Clarification: If program content incorporates tasks from the practice analysis latest edition in a substantive manner or has a health care education focus, it may qualify for continuing education units (CEUs).
 If the program content addresses pedagogy or improving the skill of teaching, or assessing participant learning outcomes, it does not qualify for CEUs.
 For example, programs related to teaching a clinical skill, documentation or communication involve tasks in the current practice analysis and qualify for CEUs.
 Curriculum design, however, does not represent tasks in the current practice analysis so does not qualify for CEUs.

 - Determine MaxCap of Participants -The number of participants may influence the objectives.
 For example, if your event is a large virtual event hosting hundreds of participants, you will want to write objectives that do not require program faculty to individually observe/grade each participant.
 And remember, at minimum, the faculty to participant ratio should be 1:25.

-- Create Participant Assessment - The assessment should be created in strict alignment with the objectives.
-This means the assessment should match or be appropriate with the learning objectives.
+- Create Participant Assessment - The participant assessment is highly individualized based on the learning objectives and will likely look different in each program.
+The assessment should "match" the learning objectives or be in alignment with them.
 For example, if one of your learning objectives asks participants to “Explain….”, then the participant should either explain in writing or auditorily.
 An inappropriate assessment to this objective is to provide a multiple-choice quiz; this does not afford the opportunity for a participant to explain something.
-The participant assessments are highly individualized based on the learning objectives and will likely look different in each program.

 - Create Program Evaluation - A program evaluation measures the delivery and structure of your program as well as the program faculty and administrative components.
 The evaluations are to be used to make future program improvements.